-Winter tyres are of course a must if you have to drive in snow or on ice.
+Winter tyres or snow tyres are of course a must if you have to drive in snow or on ice.
 They’re also a good idea for general winter driving, especially in the wet and cold conditions experienced by most parts of the UK in the winter months.
-In this guide we tell you all you need to know about the different types of winter tyres from all seasons to studs and nordic tyres...
+In this guide we tell you all you need to know about the different types of winter tyres from all season to studs and nordic tyres.

 Why should you fit winter tyres?

-Winter tyres have a tread compound combining rubber and silica to maintain the elasticity of the tyre at low temperatures, and deliver maximum grip, even in dry conditions.
+Winter tyres have a tread compound combining rubber and silica to maintain the elasticity of the tyre at low temperatures, and deliver maximum grip.
 Furthermore, the tread pattern of winter tyres has deeper grooves than those found on summer tyres to disperse water and snow more quickly.

 Did you know that a winter tyre can have up to 5 times more sipes than a summer tyre?
 These sipes help deliver the traction required when driving in snow to shorten braking distances and reduce the risk of skidding or aquaplaning.

 There is also an economic argument for fitting winter tyres: by driving on tyres adapted to the weather conditions, you will increase their mileage performance, consuming less fuel and minimizing tyre wear.

 To choose the right winter tyres, you just need to consider the weather conditions in your area or the place you’re driving to.
 There's a winter tyre for every climate...
 Find out more about the different types of winter tyres.

 What is the difference between winter tyres and summer tyres?

 All season tyres: an alternative for mild winters

 If temperatures in your area seldom drop below 7°C then all season tyres might be an option worth considering.